Lima Memorial Health System Logo

 Returning to Sports

 It is best to avoid playing sports until you have no pain during rest or activity.
-Also, when examined by your doctor or physical therapist, you should have:
+Also, when examined by your provider or physical therapist, before returning to sports, you should have:

 • Full strength in the muscles around your shoulder joint